chanisara2001/ChestXray-Classification-Web-App/README.md

 ## Download the Model
 You can download the model at https://drive.google.com/drive/folders/1pqp8QPqDeeg-gaYKWXd7bLpWybGla2sE?usp=share_link

-Then, move model files (.h5) to folder "model"
+Then create a folder "model" and move model files (.h5) to here.

 ## Create an Environment
 Open new terminal for the following steps: